ovilab/ovilab.github.io/privacy.md

 # Privacy Policy Changes #

 Although most changes are likely to be minor, Ovilab may change its Privacy Policy from time to time.
 Ovilab encourages visitors to frequently check this page for any changes to its Privacy Policy.
-If we make changes, we will notify you by revising the change log below, and, in some cases, we may provide additional notice (such as adding a statement to our homepage or the WordPress.com Blog, or sending you a notification through email or your dashboard).
+If we make changes, we will notify you by revising the change log below, and, in some cases, we may provide additional notice (such as adding a statement to our homepage or the ovilab.net blog, or sending you a notification through email or your dashboard).
 Your further use of the Services after a change to our Privacy Policy will be subject to the updated policy.

 That’s it!
 Thanks for reading.